rchikhi/rust-nthash32/README.md

 32-bit hashes version.
-It is fully consistent with the version in ntHash-AVX repository
+(It can be made consistent with the version in ntHash-AVX repository if the SHIFT const is set to 33.)

 <meta charset="utf-8"/>